PIBWL Polish Armour page

 - Lukgraph (35-03) - "Armored Car Jeffery-Poplavko"

-- highly detailed excellent resin kit from 2018 (external link).
+- highly detailed excellent resin kit from 2018 (out of production as of 2024).
 Side and rear MG loop-holes appear placed a bit too high, though.

 Sources: